 Miss Belmar

-The Royal Miss Belmar, part of the Miss Belmar fleet, sets sail on a three-hour excursion out of Belmar Marina.
-Join Captain Alan as you search for sea life aboard this 115-foot ship with a sun deck, air-conditioned cabin, and more.
+The SS Miss Belmar, part of the Miss Belmar fleet, sails on an excursion out of Belmar Marina.
+Join Captain Alan as you search for sea life aboard this 125-foot ship with a sun deck, air-conditioned cabin, and more.
 You can buy food and drinks on board, T-shirts, and hats to commemorate your NJ whale-watching excursion.

 905 New Jersey 35, Belmar, NJ 07719